Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Introduction

-Previous works on solving the pansharpening problem can be mainly categorized into four classes~\cite{cao2022proximal}, i.e. the component substitution (CS) based methods, the multiresolution analysis (MRA) based methods, the variational optimization (VO) based methods and the deep learning (DL) based methods.
-Specifically, CS-based and MRA-based methods directly consider how to supplement details of the rescaled LRMS image with information extracted from the PAN image.
-VO-based methods regard pansharpening as an inverse problem and construct a corresponding objective function that describes the relationship among the desired HRMS image, the LRMS image, and the PAN image.
-HRMS image is then derived by optimizing the objective function through a properly selected algorithm.
-Although the three types of methods have excellent generalization ability, they need manual designation on characterizing data structures, which leaves a large room for improvement.
-In recent years, DL-based methods have emerged as a promising approach for pansharpening.
-These methods utilize the powerful non-linear fitting ability of deep neural networks to directly learn the mapping from LRMS and PAN images to HRMS image by feeding a large number of training pairs.
-However, these DL-based methods usually lack good generalization ability due to the distribution shift of training and test data.
-Therefore, DL-based methods tend to be fragile when facing changeable conditions.
+Previous works on solving the HS pansharpening problem can be mainly categorized into four classes~\cite{cao2022proximal}, i.e. the component substitution (CS) based methods, the multiresolution analysis (MRA) based methods, the Bayesian methods and the deep learning (DL) based methods.
+CS-based methods and MRA-based methods are originally designed for MS pansharpening but can also be applied to HS pansharpening \cite{Hyperspectral-pansharpening-A-review}.
+Specifically, the CS-based methods transform the LRHS image into another space that is assumped to separate the spatial and spectral information.
+The transformed image will then be enhanced by the information from the PAN image and the spatial structures from the transformed image.
+The MRA-based methods inject the spatial information that is extracted from the PAN image into the resized LRHS image.
+The Bayesian methods formulate the pansharpening task from a statistical perspective.
+Taking the LRHS and PAN images as conditions, Bayesian methods involve the inference of the posterior distribution of the HRHS image.
+Along this line, the variational optimization (VO) based methods formulate an optimization problem, which can be equivalently seen as maximizing a posterior probability.
+The performance of Bayesian methods largely depends on how the image prior is characterized.
+In recent years, DL-based methods have emerged as a promising approach for pansharpening because of their remarkable performance.
+These methods utilize the powerful non-linear fitting ability of deep neural networks to directly learn the mapping from LRHS and PAN images to HRHS image by feeding a large number of training pairs.
+However, the DL-based methods usually lack good generalization ability due to the distribution shift of training and test data.
+Therefore, DL-based methods tend to be fragile when faced with changeable conditions.